 Stuff is simply our reactions to things that happen to us, they are decisions we make to adopt a strategy to either do something or avoid doing something in any given situation.
 Quite often these strategies were first undertaken when we were young and have now become habitual and unconscious.
 However we are making these decisions and adopting new strategies day in and day out, but rarely do we review old strategies, the result is we can sometimes get different reactions to the same situation, worse still our brain can try to adopt two or more different strategies at the same time, the result is often confusion or worse.

 Have you ever been in two minds as to what to do in a given situation?
 Should I do this or should I do that, or suddenly a third option may come to mind.
-This can be less of a problem when you have the time to sort through it, but often in our busy schedules we don’t have the time so we adopt the strategy of “I’ll deal with it later” Imagine what happens in our busy lives when we have hundreds of these small often conflicting strategies running around in our heads, first confusion, then overwhelm and eventually chronic pain.
+This can be less of a problem when you have the time to sort through it, but often in our busy schedules, we don’t have the time so we adopt the strategy of “I’ll deal with it later” Imagine what happens in our busy lives when we have hundreds of these small often conflicting strategies running around in our heads, first confusion, then overwhelm and eventually chronic pain.

 So, when is it that our stuff starts?
-The answer is quite simple, when we are born.
-As children we begin to react to our environments and start to make decisions about how we will respond to a given situation.
+The answer is quite simple when we are born.
+As children, we begin to react to our environments and start to make decisions about how we will respond to a given situation.
 When the same situation occurs again we will often do the same thing that has worked for us in the past.
-Eventually when we have done it enough times it becomes a habit.
+Eventually, when we have done it enough times it becomes a habit.

-The problems start when behavior that was appropriate as a child continues into our adult life.
+The problems start when behaviour that was appropriate as a child continues into our adult life.
 We have all seen grown adults in a stressful situation behaving like children, this is because they haven’t developed a new strategy for dealing with that situation or they adopt the strategy they first learnt as a child.

 What can we do about reducing our stuff?
-There is a collective belief that we cannot change these behaviors, the old adage you can’t teach an old dog new tricks.
-There is nothing further from the truth, the new science of neuro-plasticity teaches us that our brains are forever changing and adapting.
+There is a collective belief that we cannot change these behaviours, the old adage you can’t teach an old dog new tricks.
+There is nothing further from the truth, the new science of neuroplasticity teaches us that our brains are forever changing and adapting.
 Voytex Pain Solution utilizes this fact in the “Retrain your Brain out of Pain” program.

 The first step out of chronic pain is through acknowledgment of stuff.
 Firstly, that our stuff is playing a part in causing our chronic pain.
 The second is actually acknowledging that stuff is keeping you in overwhelm and as a result in pain.
 A teacher of mine once said that 65% of our stuff can be cleared just by becoming consciously aware of it.
 The realisation that one small decision made in the past had an impact on your pain in the present can be the most profound moment of learning.
 The beauty of doing this during the course of a Voytex Pain Solutions session is that you have the opportunity to acknowledge the past and make a decision to create a new way of dealing with any given situation that is better suited to your current life.

-In your very first session of the “Retrain your Brain against Pain” program we start to uncover some of the hidden stuff that is holding you in pain.
+In your very first session of the “Retrain your Brain against Pain” program, we start to uncover some of the hidden stuff that is holding you in pain.
 The majority of my clients notice changes in what they are able to do after the first session.
 Each section of the program builds on the previous one, working towards reducing your stuff to the point that your body and mind are no longer in overwhelm.
 As each conflicting strategy is uncovered, the level of stress in your body reduces, as does your pain.

 The answer to getting rid of chronic pain is simple enough, get rid of your stuff to get rid of your pain.